 After the December flooding, this is what the lake looked like.
 Hubs said it had about 2-3 foot visibility if that.

 Karen and Jared invited us over to their house for Fondue.
-We did an appetizer of Cheese Fondue, then a broth to cook chicken, beef, onions, and mushrooms, then we had potatoes.
-Now… New Year’s Day we were going to the New Years Day Dive and after dinner we decided we should have brought our stuff to stay the night at Karen and Jared’s house instead of driving home after midnight and coming back over at 7am.
-So hubby and I left the girls with them and ran to our house, grabbed a quick shower and our clothes and then went back to Karen and Jared’s house.
+We did an appetizer of Cheese Fondue, then a broth to cook chicken, beef, onions, mushrooms, and potatoes.
+Now… New Year’s Day we were going to the New Years Day Dive and after dinner, we decided we should have brought our stuff to stay the night at Karen and Jared’s house instead of driving home after midnight and coming back over at 7 am.
+So hubby and I left the girls with them and ran to our house, grabbed a quick shower and our clothes, and then went back to Karen and Jared’s house.

 While we were getting the appetizer cheese fondue done, we noticed this really long curly hair on hubby’s back.
 We gave him such grief about that.
 Yes, it was mine, but it was fun to tease him!